blawar/goldbricks/README.md

 # GDrive

 To access GDrive, you must use Nut via USB, then access your PC through the gdrive folder in GoldBricks.
 Team Drives are also supported.

+# Forwarder

+THe included forwarder--05000BADC0D30000.nsp--is an optional way to launch GoldBricks into high memory mode.
+Title override also works.

+The forwarder was generated using the open source application Nro2Nsp located here: https://github.com/Root-MtX/Nro2Nsp

 ## Settings